Corporate Reporting, Financial Planning & Analysis

 - SQL Server Reporting Services (SSRS) and SQL Server Analytics Services (SSAS)

 - Microsoft Azure Data Services

 - Management Reporter and Smart Lists

 - Microsoft Power BI

-For clients using Microsoft Dynamics GP, Microsoft Dynamics NAV, Microsoft Dynamcis 365 Business Central, and Dynamics 365 CRM Endeavour will work with you to leverage the best mix of data analytics designs, tools and business processes for Financial Planning and Corporate Reporting.
+For clients using Microsoft Dynamics GP, Microsoft Dynamics NAV, Microsoft Dynamics 365 Business Central, and Dynamics 365 CRM, Endeavour will work with you to leverage the best mix of data analytics designs, visualizations, tools and business processes for Financial Planning and Corporate Reporting.

 Recommended Budgeting, Forecasting and Corporate Reporting Apps

 Power BI is Microsoft's flagship analytics platform for KPIs and dashboard reporting.

 Power BI is embedded within the Dynamics 365 platform of products including Sales, CRM, and Business Central ERP.